-Breathing apparatus (BA) enables firefighters to breathe safely in otherwise irrespirable atmospheres.
-Using BA is one of the control measures likely to be employed as part of the overall incident plan for any incident involving fire and hazardous materials.
+BA is worn at incidents to provide respiratory protection for firefighters working in oxygen-deficient, toxic or hazardous atmospheres.
+Therefore, using BA is one of the control measures likely to be employed as part of the incident plan for any fire or hazardous materials incident.

 - Managing BA operations